 This West Elm canopy bed is as responsibly sourced as it is pretty.
 The kiln-dried eucalyptus wood and engineered wood that make up this bed are FSC-certified—meaning that they’re sustainably-sourced—and the whole piece was constructed in a Fair Trade-certified facility.

 Complete with a lovely acorn finish, this bed would look gorgeously contemporary with airy bedding in light shades of white and cream to complement that warm wood tone.
 It's a timeless, mid-century inspired piece that'll never go out of style.

 Crate & Barrel Canyon Arched Canopy Bed with Upholstered Headboard

 Check out the unique structure of this canopy bed from Crate & Barrel and designed by HGTV’s Leanne Ford.
-Instead of the rectangular construction you’d typically see, this bed’s canopy forms a barrel-shaped arc for a contemporary and sleek (and not to mention oh-so-cozy) look.
+Instead of the rectangular construction you’d typically see, this bed’s canopy forms a barrel-shaped arc for a contemporary, sleek, and not to mention oh-so-cozy look.

 Crafted from iron tubing and finished with a black powder coating, the frame also features an unobtrusive upholstered headboard with neutral fabric.
 Also, thanks to the platform slat support system, there’s no box spring or foundation needed.

 CB2 Frame Canopy Bed